stackmutt/whoisd/README.md

 ### Mapping

-All required fields for whoisd must be defined in mapping file.
-Installed mapping file located in /etc/whoisd/conf.d/mapping.json.
+All required fields for whoisd must be defined in the mapping file.
+The mapping file represent all fields in your database as key names in the whoisd.
+The mapping file should be in /etc/whoisd/conf.d/mapping.json.
 It possible to load mapping file through -mapping option.
 The context of the mapping file is described below:

 ```json
 {